visitinc/visitinc.github.io/README.md

     Gatsby will source some of the site's copy from [the studio visit app wiki](https://github.com/visitinc/visitinc.github.io/wiki).
 You currently
-    need to restart the dev server to fetch the latest copy (annoying!).
+    need to either change the markdown file or restart the dev server to fetch the latest copy (annoying!).

 1.  **Open the source code and start editing!**